liorberi/bleumi/README.md

 create the CI/CD process that gather it together and create the app.
 ### Usage

-run the pipeline job and check if the app created and being exposed.
+run the pipeline job and check if the app created and being exposed with 443 port.

 ## Acknowledgments